Sign up and get 20% off to your first order. Sign up now

 In this detailed guide, we break down everything from technical specs to expert tips, ensuring you make the best choice for your eye shape and beauty goals.

-C Curl vs D Curl eyelash extensions comparison on different eye shapes
+C Curl vs D Curl

 If you’ve ever wondered why some lash extensions look natural while others give that glamorous "doll-eye" effect, the answer lies largely in the curl type.